-- 14.6.45 Dover sole is a southern species whose northern limit is in the North Sea.
+- 14.6.46 Dover sole is a southern species whose northern limit is in the North Sea.
 Sole favours sandy and sandy muddy substrates, which they can bury into, in waters of up to 50 m depth.
-The spatial distribution of Dover sole varies between life stages, with juveniles favouring coastal nursery grounds whilst older and larger individuals occupying deeper offshore waters (Teal, 2011). - 14.6.46 Spawning in the North Sea typically occurs in March to June and peaks in April (Tappin et al., 2011).
+The spatial distribution of Dover sole varies between life stages, with juveniles favouring coastal nursery grounds whilst older and larger individuals occupying deeper offshore waters (Teal, 2011). - 14.6.47 Spawning in the North Sea typically occurs in March to June and peaks in April (Tappin et al., 2011).
 Spawning takes place inshore, generally in estuaries, where high numbers of eggs are released (up to 500,000 eggs).
 The eggs then drift into high productivity shallow sandy nursery grounds which provide a good feeding ground for juveniles (Dipper, 2001).
+Newly hatched larvae, typically 3 mm in length will metamorphose, following which, at a length of 7-10 mm, the larvae will settle to the sea bottom (Heessen et al., 2015).
 Dover sole will inhabit nursery grounds for up to two years before migrating offshore (Rijnsdorp et al., 1992).
-The study area is not recognised by Ellis et al. (2012) or Coull et al. (1998) as being a Dover sole nursery ground or spawning area. - 14.6.47 Dover sole is a nocturnal feeder spending the day buried in bottom sediment (Kruuk, 1963).
+The Study Area is not recognised by Ellis et al. (2012) or Coull et al. (1998) as being a Dover sole nursery ground or spawning area.

+- 14.6.48 Dover sole is a nocturnal feeder spending the day buried in bottom sediment (Kruuk, 1963).
 Dover sole are olfactorial feeders with multiple sensory organs located on their blind side which aid prey detection.
-Juveniles and adults typically eat polychaete worms and small echinoderms and small molluscs (Braber and Groot, 1973), whilst pelagic larvae feed on copepod nauplii (Russel, 1976). - 14.6.48 Sole is mainly found in the southern and eastern North Sea, south of the line from Flamborough (ICES, 2006e).
+Juveniles and adults typically eat polychaete worms and small echinoderms and small molluscs (Braber and Groot, 1973), whilst pelagic larvae feed on copepod nauplii (Russel, 1976). - 14.6.49 Sole is mainly found in the southern and eastern North Sea, south of the line from Flamborough (ICES, 2006e).
 In summer and autumn this line represents a steep gradient in temperature which divides the North Sea into a cold stratified northern section and a warm mixed southern section where the bottom waters are also warmer (ICES, 1965).
 Official landings of Dover sole in the North Sea (ICES Subarea 4) for 2018 estimated by ICES was 11,199 tonnes.
-In the ICES rectangle 38E8, Dover sole represents only a small proportion of the total landed weight from 2013 to 2018, that being 0.8% with an average landed weight (tonnes) per year of 9.5 tonnes (MMO, 2018).
-Fishing activity for Dover sole in this ICES rectangle uses predominantly demersal trawls and seine netting by vessels which were typically 10 m and under in length.

-- 14.6.49 In Environment Agency TraC surveys in the River Tees, Dover sole was recorded occasionally in the lower reaches of the river and to a lesser extent in the middle reaches but was never caught in the upper reaches.
-A total of 19 fish were recorded in these surveys from 1991 to 2016. - 14.6.50 In the North Sea, Dover sole that are over 10 years of age are rarely caught, with length distributions dominated by individuals that are one year old (~100 mm) and a second peak at two years old (~200 250 mm) (ICES, 2006e).
+In the ICES rectangle 38E8, Dover sole represents only a small proportion of the total landed weight from 2013 to 2018, that being 0.8% with an average landed weight (tonnes) per year of 9.5 tonnes (MMO, 2018a).
+Fishing activity for Dover sole in this ICES rectangle uses predominantly demersal trawls and seine netting by vessels which were typically 10 m and under in length. - 14.6.50 In Environment Agency TraC surveys in the River Tees, Dover sole was recorded occasionally in the lower reaches of the river and to a lesser extent in the middle reaches but was never caught in the upper reaches.
+A total of 19 fish were recorded in these surveys from 1991 to 2016. - 14.6.51 In the North Sea, Dover sole that are over 10 years of age are rarely caught, with length distributions dominated by individuals that are one year old (~100 mm) and a second peak at two years old (~200 250 mm) (ICES, 2006e).
 In TraC surveys in the River Tees, the majority of individuals were two years old with the mean total length recorded being 251 mm (± std. = 97 mm).
 The smallest recorded length of sole was 44 mm (caught in 2013) whilst the largest length was 410 mm (caught in 2002).